Marcellas Reynolds

-Marcellas Reynolds is an American actor, author, entertainment reporter, and television host.
-His notable television appearances include Access Hollywood, E!
-Live from the Red Carpet, Good Day L.A., The Bold and the Beautiful, and Yes, Dear.
-Reynolds began his television career in 2002 on CBS's hit television series Big Brother season three, becoming the first openly gay black man cast on a major network reality series.
+Marcellas Reynolds is an American actor, author, documentarian, and television host.
+His notable television appearances include GMA3, Access Hollywood, E!
+Live from the Red Carpet, The Bold and the Beautiful, Supreme Models, and Yes, Dear.
+Reynolds began his television career in 2002 on CBS's hit television series Big Brother season 3, becoming the first openly gay black man cast on a major network reality series.
 His writing has appeared in Chicago magazine, Essence, The Guardian, and L.A.
 Style Magazine.
-Reynolds is the author of Supreme models: Iconic Black women who revolutionized fashion and Supreme actresses: Iconic black women who revolutionized Hollywood.
+Reynolds is the author of Supreme Models: Iconic Black Women Who Revolutionized Fashion and Supreme Actresses: Iconic Black Women Who Revolutionized Hollywood, Supreme Sirens: Iconic Black Women Who Revolutionized Music, and the executive producer of Supreme Models, a documentary.

 Personal life

-Marcellas Reynolds was born in Chicago, Illinois and raised in Chicago's South Shore.
+Reynolds was born in Chicago, Illinois, and raised in Chicago's South Shore.
 He graduated from Kenwood Academy and briefly attended the University of Illinois Chicago's Circle campus.

 Early career

 In 1995, Aria Model and Talent owners Marie Anderson and Mary Boncher discovered Reynolds while waiting tables.
 Represented during his model career by Ford Models, Beatrice Models in Milan, and Goodfellas Model Agency in London, Reynolds modeled for the GAP, Ralph Lauren, Tommy Hilfiger, Nautica, and photographers Norman Jean Roy and Bruce Weber.

-In 2000, while modeling in New York, Marcellas Reynolds began working as a fashion stylist.
-His list of advertising clientele includes H&M, Kohl's, Lord & Taylor, and Macy's.
+In 2000, while modeling in New York, Marcellas Reynolds began working as a fashion stylist for H&M, Kohl's, Lord & Taylor, and Macy's.
 His editorial work has appeared in British GQ, InStyle, and British Vogue.
 His list of past clientele includes Rebecca Hall, Jayma Mays, David Schwimmer, Sharon Stone, and Justin Timberlake.

-In 2002 after his appearance on CBS's Big Brother season three, Reynolds began his career as an entertainment reporter and television host working for BET, CBS, E!, FOX, and the Style Network.
+In 2002, after his appearance on CBS's Big Brother season three, Reynolds began his career as an entertainment reporter and television host working for BET, CBS, E!, FOX, and the Style Network.
 His celebrity interviews include Miss America 2019 Nia Franklin, Brad Garrett, Tyrese Gibson, Beverly Johnson, Daphne Maxwell Reid, Debra Messing, Lupita Nyong'o, Issa Rae, and Gabrielle Union.

 Reynolds's early television appearances include BET's Remixed, CBS This Morning, CNN Newsroom, E!
 Network's E!
 Live from the Red Carpet, Perfect Catch, Style Network's How Do I Look? and Style Star, The Tyra Banks Show, and Yes, Dear.
 In 2005, Reynolds appeared as Micah Okwu on CBS's daytime soap opera, The Bold and the Beautiful.
 Reynolds also has a cameo in the 2009 movie Eating Out 3: All You Can Eat.